diyaaw/DiyaWadhwa/README.md

 # Hi there 👋, I'm Diya!

-💻 I'm a budding developer passionate about Web3, Blockchain, and Frontend Development.
+💻 I'm a budding developer passionate about Blockchain, and Frontend Development and ML.

 🌱 Currently learning:
 - DSA in C++